 There is an executive head who has overall responsibility for Brindishe Lee, Brindishe Green and Brindishe Manor Schools.
-Each school also has a headteacher who is responsible for its day-to-day leadership and management.
-Brindishe Manor also has a deputy headteacher who supports and works alongside the headteacher.
+Each school also has a headteacher who is responsible for the day-to-day leadership and management and at Brindishe Lee, we have a deputy headteacher who supports and works alongside the headteacher.

 There is the equivalent of a full time teacher for every class and sometimes classes have two teachers who work part of the week each and share responsibility for the class.
-Teachers are flexible and will sometimes work with different age groups to share their skills and broaden their experience.
+Teachers are flexible and will sometimes work with different age groups as well as in our partner schools, to share their skills and broaden experience.
 All teachers have time 'out of the classroom'.
 This is known as PPA time (time for planning, preparation and assessment).
-It is used to prepare plans and resources, to assess children's learning, attend training and to support curriculum and staff development.
-Our teachers are all fully qualified and often work with teachers from other schools. especially our partner schools.
-When one of our class teachers is out of class, we are usually able to ask one of our own 'in-house' teachers to work with the class.
-This means that the children are taught by a member of staff who knows them and the way things work at Brindishe Manor.
+It is used to prepare plans and resources, to assess children's learning, attend training, meet parents/carers and to support curriculum and staff development.
+Our teachers are highly qualified and often work with teachers from other schools, especially our partner schools.
+When one of our class teachers is out of class, we are usually able to ask one of our own 'inhouse' teachers to work with the class.
+This means that the children are taught by a member of staff who knows them and the way things work at Brindishe Lee.

 We have a number of Teaching Assistants in school to support children with their learning.
-They are usually attached to a particular class and work alongside the class teacher.
-They may be supporting individual children or they may work with groups of children and provide general help in classrooms and around the school.
+They work flexibly across our schools according to the needs of the children.
+This could include working in a particular class, supporting individual or groups of children and providing general help in classrooms and around the school.
 Teaching Assistants are seen as equal members of staff, receive training and are consulted in all matters of school policy and practice.
 Some are training to become fully qualified teachers themselves.
-We have a range of specialist teachers and coaches who offer expertise in specific areas of the curriculum, for example, sport and music.
+Across our schools we have a range of specialist teachers and coaches who offer expertise in specific areas of the curriculum, for example, sport, art and music.

-We have an inclusion coordinator, safeguarding officer, learning mentor and access to many therapeutic services including 'Place2Be' and a team of counsellors.
+We have an inclusion leader and access to many therapeutic services including 'Place2Be'.
 These professionals support children for whom learning or relationships may be difficult and they work with families who need extra help or advice.

-Our administrative staff in the school office deal with a broad range of tasks including supporting admissions to the school, managing the wide range of clubs and extra-curricular activities that we offer children, administering children's lunchtime arrangements and dealing with all financial matters.
+Our administrative team in the school office deal with a broad range of tasks including managing our online information system (Arbor) and supporting parents and carers to keep the information we hold for children up to date and to make online payments.
+They also support admissions to the school, administer medication to children and manage the wide range of clubs and extra-curricular activities we offer children.